NordVPN Review: Quick Expert Summary

 NordVPN Streaming Support

-NordVPN is one of the top VPNs for streaming since it can consistently access 10+ popular streaming platforms.
+NordVPN is one of the top VPNs for streaming since it’s compatible with 10+ popular streaming platforms.

-It’s also a really good Netflix VPN since it can access 10+ libraries, including in Netflix US, UK, Canada, Germany, and Japan.
-My colleagues from the UK and US tested it multiple times, and they could always access their local libraries, even when abroad.
+It’s also a really good Netflix VPN since it works with 10+ libraries, including Netflix US, UK, Canada, Germany, and Japan.
+I tested it with Netflix Romania and had no problems watching content in my local library, and my colleagues from the UK, US, Japan, and Taiwan tested it multiple times, and they could always watch their favorite shows in their locations.

-NordVPN also works with BBC iPlayer, Hulu, Disney+, Max, and Amazon Prime.
-Plus, it also works with less popular sites like Pluto TV, VRV, and Tubi TV.
+NordVPN’s reps confirmed that it also works with BBC iPlayer, Hulu, Disney+, Max, and Amazon Prime.
+Plus, it’s compatible with less popular sites like Pluto TV, VRV, and Tubi TV.
 That said, I still think ExpressVPN is better as it works with 100+ streaming platforms.

 And the VPN also allows you to watch content on devices that don’t support VPNs, including gaming consoles and certain smart TVs, thanks to its smart DNS feature.

 Overall, NordVPN is really good for streaming.
-It works with the most popular streaming sites, uses SmartPlay to provide reliable streaming, and also has a smart DNS.
+It works with the most popular streaming sites and also has a smart DNS.

 NordVPN Torrenting Support